Marijuana & THC OVI Defense

 The evolving laws surrounding marijuana raise important questions about existing case law related to reasonable suspicion for expanding the scope of stops, searches, and probable cause for arrests.
 Previously, marijuana was illegal in all circumstances, which allowed police greater discretion.
 However, with its legalization in many contexts, law enforcement may now face increased scrutiny.

 We understand how to question the observation of clues, assess their significance, identify unobserved clues, and demonstrate that the police lacked reasonable suspicion to extend the traffic stop and probable cause for arrest.
-Having completed the "Chromatography - Forensic Analysis for Legal Professionals" course and operated gas chromatographs ourselves, we know how to effectively review and challenge blood, breath, and urine test results by examining the actual scientific processes and potential errors in the chemical analysis.

 Frequently Asked Questions: Ohio Marijuana / THC OVIs